BranchCutter/Obsidian-Vault/test.md

 This document outlines the deployment and management procedures for the CryptoObserver system.
 Make sure to follow the steps carefully to ensure proper functionality and integration with your cloud environment.
 For further customization or additional features, refer to the official documentation of the tools and frameworks used, such as Kubernetes, Istio, and OpenSSL.

-### Summary of Key Steps:

-1. Set up Docker and Kubernetes (MicroK8s) in your environment.
-2. Build and deploy the CryptoObserver and CryptoInspector images.
-3. Use Kubernetes to monitor and manage the pods, deployments, and services.
-4. Utilize the TLS Sessions, Key Management, and TLS Verification pages for real-time insights into encryption algorithms and security postures.
-5. Perform hands-on testing with the provided example usage.

-For any issues or troubleshooting, consider using Kubernetes logs, Docker image checks, and OpenSSL tests to diagnose and resolve problems efficiently.